jpcsp/jpcsp/trunk/README.txt

 -> Added support for an external software rendering engine;

+-> Added a Java implementation for the audio decoding (Atrac3, Atrac3+, MP3 and AAC) which is improving the compatibility and makes the use of an external audio decoder obsolete.

 -> Added network configuration settings;

 -> A ProOnline server is now built-in within Jpcsp.